Controlling energy delivery with bistable nanostructures: Verifying and characterizing the mechanism

-We define three such measures.
-First, the performance, $p$, quantifies the probability of the Machine being in a usable charged state normalized by the equilibrium probability.\footnote{A ``usable'' charged state is one where the Machine is free to discharge, which excludes the doubly-bound state \textcircled{\textsf{ 5}}.
-In the SI, we also consider a stricter definition that requires the Source to be completely detached.} A value $p>1$ means that the Machine is being driven to its charged state and the mechanism is working as intended, while $p<1$ means that the presence of the Source actually hurts the Machine by trapping it in the complex.
+To characterize our mechanism, we define three measures of merit.
+First, the performance, $p$, quantifies the probability of the Machine being in a usable charged state normalized by the equilibrium probability without a Source structure.\footnote{A ``usable'' charged state is one where the Machine is free to discharge, which excludes the doubly-bound state \textcircled{\textsf{ 5}}.
+In the SM, we also consider a stricter definition that requires the Source to be completely detached.} A value $p>1$ means that the Machine is being actively driven to its charged state and the mechanism is working as intended, while $p<1$ means that the presence of the Source actually hurts the Machine by trapping it in the complex.
 Next, the power, $\mathcal{P}$, quantifies the rate at which work can be done by the Machine.
+It is based on the increase in Machine charging events -- which we call Machine actions -- in the presence of the Source compared to the Machine alone.
 Finally, the efficiency, $\eta$, quantifies the fraction of stored energy in a Source structure that is successfully delivered to a Machine.
+This combines two sources of energy loss: energy dissipated during an exchange process as well as when a Source spontaneously discharges without transferring any energy to the Machine.
+The relative importance of these quantities depends on the application, and in principle one can find energy profiles that prioritize certain quantities over others.
 Exact definitions of these measures appear in Methods.